verilator/verilator/docs/guide/exe_verilator.rst

    swap thrashing with large designs, high values give no benefits.
 The value should range from 2 to 20 for small to medium designs.

-   This option is off by default.
+   Default is zero, which disables this feature.

 .. option:: --output-split <statements>